welaika/wordless/readme.txt

 == Upgrade Notice ==

+= 2.5 =

+* Old ruby preprocessors are no more activated by default.
+Please refer to the changelog for more info.

 = 0.5 =

 * WARNING!
 Version 0.5 is not backward compatible!
 Wordless had always used `yield()` function in its template; starting from some point yield() become a reseved PHP function, so we had to rename it in Wordless code.
 If you get errors search and replace `yield()` inside the pugin directory with `wl_yield()`.
 Sorry for the inconvenient.